UCD-GW-Nitrate/npsat_engine/README.md

 Although the simulation of non point source pollution is a 3D problem the code is designed to run 2D problems, where only a cross section of the domain is considered.
 The NPSAT code can be compiled to run either 2D or 3D problem.
-Inside the headers folder there is a header file *my_macros.h* which includes the definition of the dimension.
-Change this to 2 or 3 according to the problem being solved
+Inside the headers folder there is the *my_macros.h* header file which includes the definition of the dimension.
+Change this to 2 or 3 according to the problem being solved.

 ```
  #define _DIM 2